SerenityOS/serenity/Documentation/VirtualBox.md

 Reference image:

 ![](VirtualBox_Creation_Reference.png)

-## Note on updating the disk image
-When you go to update the disk image in the future and replace the current VDI, you will notice the virtual machine will no longer boot.
-This is because VirtualBox gives an identifier to the disk image, and changing the disk image makes the identifiers no longer match up.

-You will also notice that you cannot remove disk images from the **Hard Disk Selector**.

-The way around this is to use a different file name for each VDI you generate.
-You will then have to:
-1. Open **Settings** and go to **Storage**.
-2. Right click the current drive and click **Remove Attachment**.
-3. Click on the **Controller** and then click the add hard disk icon.
-Add the new VDI and click **Choose**.
-4. You should see the new drive attached.
-Make sure **Hard Disk** is set to **IDE Primary Master**.

-Yes, this is a mess.
-You can delete the old disk images without any issues.
-If you know a solution for this, *please* let us know.

 ## Configuring the virtual machine to boot Serenity
 Serenity will not be able to boot with the default configuration.
 There are a couple settings to adjust.
 Open **Settings** and: